robert-cameron/jenga_bot/README.md

 - RealTower
 - ObjectDetection

 Wait up to 30 seconds for the nodes to start up.
-The UI and RVIZ will launch automatically when this script is run.
+The UI and RViz will launch automatically when this script is run.

 Once all nodes have started, run the `ros` script from the UR5e teach pendent.